Op-Ed Style Advice

 Don’t just state facts, explain those facts with a story!

-Look at your district and interests of your congressperson, see where you may be able to move the needle, try to craft a story around that issue.
+Look at your district and interests of your congressperson to see where you may be able to move the needle, then try to craft a story around that issue.
 What is in that district?
 A hospital that is very important for people?
 A lab providing jobs?
+Is there an anti-science bill that will have a negative impact on the local economy or health?

-Have the pod work together to draft the work, be prepared to rewrite after receiving edits.
+If applicable, have the pod work together to draft the piece, but identify a point-person to lead the effort.
+Be prepared to rewrite after receiving edits.

 First paragraph: The first sentence must grab the reader's attention.
 You should explain what the key issue is (science funding in the budget, using science to make regulations) and highlight why this is relevant to your community or district.
 End with a statement about what you are trying to tell your audience (e.g. “this is why we need to increase government spending for science and research - to produce a better society and improve our lives) (3-4 sentences)